 When escaping, flee the root of non-virtue.

-When letting go, abandon of worldly activities.
+When letting go, give up worldly activities.

 When holding, keep your commitments to practice.